Merkoba/Meltdown/arguments.md

 # Arguments

-Here are all the available command line arguments:
+Here are all the available command line arguments:### version

----

-### version

 Check the version of the program